List of glaciers in Iceland: Description

-Iceland is losing ice due to climate change.
 Okjökull in Borgarfjörður, West Iceland, has lost its glacier title and is now simply known as Ok, losing the Icelandic word for glacier, jökull, as a suffix.
-In order to fit the criteria glaciers need to be thick enough to sink and move under their own weight, which Okjökull is not.
-Okjökull is the first Icelandic glacier to lose its title.
+In order to fit the criteria glaciers need to be thick enough to sink and move under their own weight, which any ice remaining of Okjökull can not do.
+Okjökull is the first Icelandic glacier to lose this title in an official manner, but tens of smaller glaciers have disappeared up to 2019.